 According to most accounts, standard insect repellents have no effect on these bugs.
 Your best bet is to cover your bare skin if you are in an area where Pirate Bugs are likely to be encountered.

-Because there are so many of these “flower bugs” they are everywhere, and because they are really a beneficial insect, attempting to control or eradicate them is not a good idea.
+Because there are so many of these “flower bugs” they are everywhere, and because they are really a beneficial insect, thinking of how to get rid of minute pirate bugs does not make sense.

 It would also be very difficult to do if you were to try.